- 50g flaked almonds

 - Lighten the almond mixture by stirring in half of the whisked egg whites.
 Tip in the rest of the egg whites and gently fold in using a spatula: cut down the centre with the side edge of the spatula; scrape across the bottom of the bowl and up the side, scooping up the mixture as you go so that it is turned over and under; rotate the bowl 90° and repeat until fully blended.
 Be careful not to overwork the mixture and knock out the air, but make sure the bitter egg white is fully blended.
 You should have a thick dough.

 - Wet your hands, then divide into 10 balls by loosely rolling between the palms of your hand.
 Insert a cherry into the centre of each ball, then roll between the palms of your hands again to smooth the sides.
 Take the bowl containing the flaked almonds and roll each ball around until evenly coated.

-- Arrange on the greased baking tray.
+- Arrange on the lined baking tray.
 Leave some space between each macaroon, as they will spread slightly during baking.
 Use a pastry brush to lightly dab the surface of each macaroon with water.

 - Transfer to the preheated oven and bake for 20-25 minutes, until lightly brown.
 Turn the tray halfway through for even colouring.

 - Transfer onto a wire cooling rack using a palette knife or fish slice.
 Once cooled, transfer to an airtight container and store at room temperature, where they will keep for 1 week.
 If you prefer a chewier texture, leave on the cooling rack overnight before transferring to a container.